Goldstar Air: History

 Goldstar Air was founded in 2014 as Goldstar Airlines.
-It planned to begin operations on 13 June 2014 with twice-weekly flights to Baltimore in the United States and London–Gatwick, followed by Guangzhou, China and Natal in Brazil.
-The airline planned to use McDonnell Douglas MD-11 and Boeing 747 aircraft.
+It said it would begin operations on 13 June 2014 with twice-weekly flights to Baltimore in the United States and London–Gatwick, followed by Guangzhou, China and Natal in Brazil.
+The airline said it would use McDonnell Douglas MD-11 and Boeing 747 aircraft.
 However, the launch date was postponed to late July 2014 before being indefinitely postponed, as the airline was still awaiting certification from the GCAA.

-Goldstar Air has experienced delays in receiving certification from the GCAA.
+Goldstar Air experienced delays in receiving certification from the GCAA.
 In September 2014, it appealed to President John Dramani Mahama for help, as the GCAA had still not inspected the airline's aircraft and facilities in the United States.
-In July 2015, Goldstar Air threatened to stage a protest in Accra against the GCAA, after it allowed South African Airways to operate the same route Goldstar Air had applied for (Accra to Washington, D.C.).
+In July 2015, Goldstar Air threatened to stage a protest in Accra against the GCAA, after the GCAA allowed South African Airways to operate the same route Goldstar Air had applied for (Accra to Washington, D.C.).
 However, the protest was avoided when Minister for Transport Dzifa Ativor ordered the GCAA to inspect Goldstar Air's aircraft.

 In January 2016, the airline announced it would begin a training programme for flight attendants.
-Goldstar Air will employ local Ghanaian flight attendants but will initially employ expatriates for the cockpit crew.
+Goldstar Air said it would employ local Ghanaian flight attendants but would initially employ expatriates for the cockpit crew.
 In June 2016, Goldstar Air said it was working on obtaining its Air Carrier Licence, after which it would receive its air operator's certificate and commence operations by the third quarter of the year.
-The airline has secured incentives from Baltimore Airport authorities in preparation for Goldstar Air's planned flights to the airport.
-Goldstar Air later revealed that it would use the Diamond Hangar FBO at London Stansted Airport as a maintenance facility and employee training school.
+The airline secured incentives from Baltimore Airport authorities in preparation for Goldstar Air's planned flights to the airport.
+Goldstar Air later said that it would use the Diamond Hangar FBO at London Stansted Airport as a maintenance facility and employee training school.

 In August 2016, Goldstar Air announced that it had purchased three aircraft, which needed to be inspected by the GCAA.
 The following September, the GCAA released a notice advising customers not to do business with the airline, stating that Goldstar had begun to advertise its services despite lacking an operating permit.

 In October 2020, Goldstar Air signed a strategic partnership agreement with the Government of Liberia to revive the national carrier under the "Lone Star Air" brand.

-As of 2021, the airline is no longer listed as having a valid Air Carrier License by Ghana Civil Aviation Authority.
+As of March 2022, the airline was no longer listed as having a valid Air Carrier License by Ghana Civil Aviation Authority.

 Despite not actually existing, Goldstar Air continues to sponsor award ceremonies to confer awards upon themselves.
 In 2022, they sponsored the "Ghana Aviation News Awards" which in turn awarded them with the "Emerging Airline Company of the Year" award.